As Amazon Associates we earn from qualifying purchases.

 I like the idea of the FLEXISPOT Home Office Standing exercise bike as it could be invaluable for the elderly, people in rehab after an injury etc. So depending on your situation, this stationary desk bike might be for you.

 Again, I wouldn’t recommend this desk bike if you are looking to make serious changes to your fitness levels but for the right person, it is definitely worth a look.

 Air resistance exercise bike

-When compared to other types of exercise bike, the air bike benefits from an added bonus of an inbuilt, full body cooling fan that you actually power too!… Of course, I’m talking about the resistance mechanism itself but I guess this can be a nice selling point.
+When compared to other types of exercise bikes, the air bike benefits from an added bonus of an inbuilt, full body cooling fan that you actually power also!… Of course, I’m talking about the resistance mechanism itself but I guess this can be a nice selling point.